 No, these days just about any cocktail I drink uses high quality ingredients, and is much better than what you’ll find at your typical dive bar or college party.

-And despite all of my travels, a huge part of my cocktail knowledge comes from my newly acquired love of cocktail books.
+And despite all of my travels, a huge part of my cocktail knowledge comes from my newly acquired love of

 I still remember my first literary cocktail adventure.
 We were on our first trip to London in 2017 (where we splurged and stayed at this ridiculous hotel.)
 We stopped by the late White Lyan (may it RIP) – one of the first bars by world renowned bartender Ryan Chetiyawardana aka, Mr. Lyan.